Microsoft Technology Associate

 Microsoft Technology Associate was an entry-level certification that validates fundamental technology skills and knowledge in Microsoft products.
 MTA exams were designed to assess and validate core technical concepts in three primary areas: Databases (MS SQL Server), Development (Visual Studio) and IT Infrastructure (Windows, Windows Server).
 MTA exams and certification were offered as part of the Microsoft Certified Professional (MCP) program.

 All exams were retired on June 30, 2022.

 Retired exam list

 As of October 7, 2019, the retired Microsoft Technology Associate exams are:

 Exam availability

-The Microsoft Technology Associate exams can be scheduled with two exam providers:
+The Microsoft Technology Associate exams could be scheduled with two exam providers: